NSO Birth Certificate: Is It Still Valid in 2023?

 While PSA already made it clear that both PSA and NSO-issued birth certificates are technically the same and don’t expire, it is still the decision of the implementing agency if they require a PSA-issued birth certificate with the latest security paper (SECPA).
 That’s beyond PSA’s control.

-This resulted in inconvenience and unnecessary expenses for ordinary Filipinos, especially for those job applicants who need to submit a copy of their birth certificate during the hiring process.
+This resulted in inconvenience and unnecessary expenses for ordinary Filipinos, especially for those job applicants who need to submit a copy of their birth certificates during the hiring process.

 The PSA currently charges Php 155 for an authenticated copy of the birth certificate and Php 365 if it’s delivered.

-Once Senate Bill No. 2450 is enacted into law, private and public schools are prohibited to require parents to submit a PSA-issued birth certificate if the learners already have an existing NSO-issued birth certificate.
+PSA made a ceremonial signing of the implementing rules and regulations of Republic Act 1109 in October 2023.
+With that, private and public schools are now prohibited from requiring parents to submit a PSA-issued birth certificate if the learners already have an existing NSO-issued birth certificate.

 Previously, the Department of Education (DepEd) issued Memorandum No. 0714 to ensure alignment of the following: